 \subsection{Unsupervised and few-shot curation}

-To improve the AT alignments beyond pivoting, we consider curating audio-text pairs, and then performing an additional fine-tuning step by training the audio encoder with the AT loss, i.e., $\gL_{cst}(A, T)$.\footnote{Since our goal is to improve AT alignment, we primarily focus on AT fine-tuning; nonetheless, we compare AT fine-tuning to full VAT fine-tuning as in Equation~\ref{eq:tri} in Appendix~\ref{app:val_versus_al_finetuning}.} During AT fine-tuning, we keep the text encoder $g_T$ frozen and only fine-tune the audio encoder.
+To improve the AT alignment beyond pivoting, we consider curating audio-text pairs, and then performing an additional fine-tuning step by training the audio encoder with the AT loss, i.e., $\gL_{cst}(A, T)$.\footnote{Since our goal is to improve AT alignment, we primarily focus on AT fine-tuning; nonetheless, we compare AT fine-tuning to full VAT fine-tuning as in Equation~\ref{eq:tri} in Appendix~\ref{app:val_versus_al_finetuning}.} During AT fine-tuning, we keep the text encoder $g_T$ frozen and only fine-tune the audio encoder.

-\paragraph{Unsupervised curation.} We consider explicitly mining AT pairs from the unsupervised pivoting model.
-Because this method \emph{requires no human supervision} we refer to it as ``unsupervised curation."
+\paragraph{Unsupervised curation.} We consider explicitly mining AT pairs from \modelname.
+Because this zero-resource method uses no human supervision, we refer to it as ``unsupervised curation."
 Concretely, for each video segment in AudioSet, we extract a video frame, and input that frame to the original CLIP image encoder.
-Then, we encode a large set of candidate captions, and perform image $\rightarrow$ text retrieval over them by using the CLIP text encoder.
+Then, we encode a large set of candidate captions, and perform Image $\rightarrow$ Text retrieval over them by using the CLIP text encoder.
 The top candidate captions according to cosine similarity are then paired with the audio that corresponds to the original video clip.

 We consider multiple caption sources to search over.
 As noted by \newcite{audiocaps}, captions for images and captions for environmental audio are significantly different in focus.
-We consider two vision-focused caption sets: 1) MSCOCO~\citep{MSCOCO} captions (VC); and 2) because MSCOCO captions are limited to 80 object categories, we generate free-captions from GPT-J \citep{gpt-j} conditioned on MSCOCO captions as a prompt (FC).
+We consider two vision-focused caption sets: (1) MSCOCO~\citep{MSCOCO} captions (VC); and (2) because MSCOCO captions are limited to 80 object categories, we generate free-captions from GPT-J \citep{gpt-j} conditioned on MSCOCO captions as a prompt (FC).
 We additionally consider audio-focused captions from the training set of AudioCaps~\citep{audiocaps} and Clotho \cite{audiocaps-clotho} (AC).\footnote{We do not use the \emph{alignment} of these captions --- just the captions themselves.} As a baseline, we also consider a random caption alignment, which assigns a random caption from AC to each clip (instead of pivoting on images).
-The top half of Table~\ref{tab:al_curation} summarizes different ways of curating AT pairs without additional supervision.
+The upper half of Table~\ref{tab:al_curation} summarizes different ways of curating AT pairs without additional supervision.

-\paragraph{Few-shot curation.} While there aren't large-scale audio-text co-occurences on the web, the consideration of supervised resources presents an opportunity to better understand the relationship between supervision amount and audio-text relationship quality.
-We consider two types of few-shot curation: captions from AudioCaps \cite{audiocaps} (GC) and treating the textual labels of AudioCaps audio as captions (GL).